AL2009man/perfect_dark/README.md

 Note that the mouse only controls player 1.

+Motion Sensor Aiming (also known as Gyro Aiming) is enabled by default when using Aim Mode (Crosshair).

+> [!NOTE]
+> Gyro Aiming is only supported for controllers that has Motion Sensor functionality. (**DualShock 4**, **DualSense**, **Nintendo Switch family of controllers**)
+>
+> Gyro Aiming will not work if Steam Input is enabled by default, or using a Xbox controller.

+> [!TIP]
+> Gyro Drift may become a occurence during regular gameplay.it becomes far more evident when using a first-party Nintendo Switch controller.
+>
+>To calibrate the Controller's Gyro functions: you can either turn on "Auto-Calibrate Gyro while Stationary" or press the SHARE button on your Xbox pad (Xbox Series X|S model-onwards). please place the controller on the surface beforehand.
+>
+> >To be more specific: pressing the `Microphone Mute button` (DualSense) or `Capture Button` (Nintendo Switch) button or `F10` key to manually calibrate the controller's Motion Sensors functionality to reduce drift.
+>
+> "Gyro Calibration (Manual)" can be rebinded within pd.ini or extended settings
+>

 Controls can be rebound in `pd.ini`.
 Default control scheme is as follows:

 | Action           | Keyboard and mouse     | Xbox pad                 | N64 pad                   |